 Read More: Kenny Rogers' 15 Best Songs, Ranked

 As a solo artist, West cut three albums in the '80's for Viva Records: West By West (1983), Red Hot (1983) and Don't Make Me Wait on the Moon (1984).
+She also released four compilations: Golden Duets (The Best of Frizzell & West) (1984), Greatest Hits: Alone & Together (with David Frizzell) (1994), The Very Best of David Frizzell & Shelly West (2009), and The Very Best of Shelly West (2009).
 Beyond number one hit and tequila company plug "Jose Cuervo," West's memorable singles include its top five follow-up "Flight 309 to Tennessee" as well as "Somebody Buy This Cowgirl a Beer," "Another Motel Memory" and "Love Don't Come Any Better Than This."

 West's career as a country music singer ended around the time her mother passed away following a 1991 car accident.
 She returned as a live performer in 2012 so she and David Frizzell can continue "carryin' on the family names."